manjunathm4682/STACK-OPERATION-USING-C-PROGRAMMING/README.md

 # stack operation (using c-programming SLL DLL).
 The Stack Operation project demonstrates how to manage a stack data structure in C, utilizing both singly linked lists (SLL) and doubly linked lists (DLL).
-Users can perform essential stack operations and explore the differences between these two implementations.<br>
+Users can perform essential stack operations and explore the differences between these three implementations.<br>

 <br>**Features**<br>
 **Push Operation**: Add an element to the top of the stack.<br>